Finding Legal Help

 How long the order lasts

-If the protective order was issued after July 1, 2020, all of the provisions will typically expire after three years.
+If the protective order was issued between July 1, 2020 and May 4, 2021, all of the provisions will typically expire after three years.

 If the protective order was issued before July 1, 2020, it could have one of several different expiration dates, including 180 days, one year, 10 years, or no expiration date.
 Read the order carefully.

 Challenging the court's decision